kosu516/113-2-car-car/README.md

 The device provides **three modes**: **Free Play**, **Fingering Practice**, and **Song Performance**.
 Fingering Practice guides users step-by-step with LED cues on the glove.
 Song Performance works like a rhythm game—the LEDs follow the song’s tempo, and users play along to perform the piece.

+Finally, our final project received an Honorable Mention in the end-of-semester project competition.

 ## Demo

 ## System Design